PUMCProject/ontologies/README.md

 Additionally, we added  the text "OCRe " to all `rdfs:label`s in the local files and preserved the original name as `skos:prefLabel`

+## dbGaP
+This is a conversion of the XML Schema for dbGaPEx2.1.5, with "GAP" prefixes on the labels.

+## MMS
+This is the mapping directory.
+The file, `dbGaPMap.ttl` imports iso11179, OCRe and the dbGaP schema.
+This is the file that we are using to prototype maps between dbGaP schema elements, ISO 11179 ObjectClass, Characteristic, DataElement, DataElementConcept, etc.